-The development concept proposed will transform the former McGuire House site into a contemporary mixed-income senior housing community with a retail component which will serve the greater community.
+As previously stated, the development concept proposed will transform the former McGuire House site into a mixed-income senior housing community with a retail component.
+The property will be a significant component for the revitalization of the Oxon Hill community.

 The 160-unit mixed-income community will be age-restricted to households in which one member is 62 years and older.
-Of the 24 UFAS units, four (4) or 2% will meet CDA's requirements for visual and hearing impaired residents.
+There will also be 24 (15%) fully accessible units for persons with disabilities that will comply with Uniform Federal Accessibility Standards.
+Of the 24 UFAS units, four (4) or 2% will meet CDA's requirements for visual and hearing-impaired residents.